ds300/pride-london-web-gatsby/README.md

 Want to help out?
 That's amazing!
 The [Contribution Guide](https://github.com/MarcelCutts/pride-london-web/blob/master/CONTRIBUTING.md) should hopefully get you on your way.

+Check the [issues](https://github.com/kiraarghy/pride-london-web-gatsby/issues) section of the repo for tickets to pick up.

 ## Install

 1. Make sure that you have the Gatsby CLI program installed: